adapta-project/adapta-gtk-theme/README.md

-Robotic-gtk-theme
+Pop-gtk-theme
 ======

-An adaptive Gtk+ theme based on the Robotic GTK+ theme.
+An adaptive Gtk+ theme based on the Pop GTK+ theme.

-Before using Robotic
+Before using Pop
 -------------------

 > **Note:**